Home » All Blogs » Authorisation Code with PKCE Flow

 Redirect to an attacker’s page Client must not allow open redirects Auth server must not allow open redirects or pattern matching of redirect_uri

-Considerations for choosing authorisation code + PKCE
+Considerations for choosing authorization code + PKCE

-• Requires auth. server to support PKCE
+• Requires auth—server to support PKCE.

 Amit Chaudhary